goagiq/sentiment-swarm-agents/README.md

 **FINALIZED** - This project has been successfully completed and finalized with:

-- ✅ **Enhanced Agents**: All agents (Audio, Vision, Web, Text) fully implemented with comprehensive capabilities
+- ✅ **Enhanced Agents**: All agents (Audio, Vision, Web, Text, OCR, Translation) fully implemented with comprehensive capabilities
-- ✅ **MCP Integration**: Complete MCP server support for all agent types
+- ✅ **MCP Integration**: Complete MCP server support for all agent types with 34 tools
 - ✅ **Large File Processing**: Advanced chunking and progressive analysis for audio/video files
 - ✅ **Unified Video Analysis**: Multi-platform video support with YouTube-DL integration
+- ✅ **Translation Capabilities**: Comprehensive translation support for text, audio, video, and documents
+- ✅ **OCR Integration**: Advanced OCR capabilities with Ollama and Llama Vision
 - ✅ **Documentation**: Comprehensive documentation and examples
 - ✅ **Testing**: Full test coverage for all components
 - ✅ **Production Ready**: Clean architecture with archived legacy code